Tramontina

-Tramontina is a family-run Brazilian metallurgical company founded in 1911 by italian immigrant Valentin Tramontina.
+Tramontina is a family-run Brazilian metallurgical company founded in 1911 and headquartered in the city of Carlos Barbosa, Rio Grande do Sul.

-The company manufactures cutlery, cookware, home appliances, and tools for agriculture, gardening, industrial work, automotive maintenance, civil construction, and electrical repair.
+The company manufactures a mix of more than 22 thousand items, including cutlery, cookware, porcelain, home appliances, and tools for agriculture, gardening, industrial work, automotive maintenance, civil construction, and electrical repair.
 Tramontina is the most traditional cutlery in Brazil and the largest company of such nature in the Americas.
-The company is headquartered in the city of Carlos Barbosa, Rio Grande do Sul.
-It has about 10,000 employees and it's present in 120 countries.
+Today the company has 8 manufacturing units, six in Rio Grande do Sul, one in Pernambuco and one in India.
+It has more than 10,000 employees and its products are sold in 120 countries.

 History

 The company was founded in 1911 by Valentin Tramontina, the son of Italian immigrants from the village of Poffabro, town of Frisanco, in the Friuli region of northeast Italy.
-The current president is Clovis Tramontina.
+The business started from a small blacksmith shop, where he carried out repairs for industries in the region, in addition to shoeing horses.